 Boulder Creek Fly Fishing Report

-Latest Update 1/15/15- Boulder Creek is fishing decent on the warmer days.
+Latest Update 3/26/15- Boulder Creek is crystal clear and starting to fish really well!
 Midges and Baetis will be your best bet.
-Look for the deeper, softer water to hold fish.
+Look for fish holding in the deeper, softer water.

 - Flow: N/A cfs